sheepish12/Postie/docs/index.md

-Postie is a module acting as an elegant alternatives to [RemoteFunctions](https://developer.roblox.com/en-us/api-reference/class/RemoteFunction) that offers a *timeout* parameter when invoking another machine.
+Postie is a module acting as an elegant alternative to [RemoteFunctions](https://developer.roblox.com/en-us/api-reference/class/RemoteFunction) that offers a *timeout* parameter when invoking another machine.
 The main benefit of this is the ability to prevent the server infinitely yielding after invoking the client, which is a major negative to RemoteFunctions.

-Postie is really just a wrapper for RemoteEvents and does not RemoteFunctions under the hood.
+Postie is really just a wrapper for RemoteEvents and does not use RemoteFunctions under the hood.

-## Server to client usage
+### Server to client usage

-### Server
+#### Server
 ```
+local ReplicatedStorage = game:GetService("ReplicatedStorage")
-local Postie = require(path.to.Postie)
+local Postie = require(ReplicatedStorage.Postie)

 local function getBallsOnScreen(player)
 	local isSuccessful, amountOfBalls = Postie.invokeClient("GetObjectsOnScreen", 5, player, "Balls")
 	if isSuccessful then -- check for timeout
-		if typeof(amountOfBalls) == "number" then -- the client can always modify the returned data!
+		-- a malicious client can always modify the returned data!
+		if typeof(amountOfBalls) == "number" then
 			return true, amountOfBalls
 		end
 	end